hucker/pathql/README.md

 - If you need strict `bool` results, use explicit methods or evaluate filters directly.

 **Community Note:**
 This is a known limitation in Python's type system.
-A future PEP may address DSL- friendly operator overloads, but for now, this pattern will always cause typechecker friction.
+A future PEP may address DSL-friendly operator overloads, but for now, this pattern will always cause typechecker friction.

 ---
 ## Developer & Release Conventions

 Project-level conventions, contributor guidance, and release steps are maintained in `AI_CONTEXT.md` in the repository root.
 Please consult that file for the latest instructions on coding style, testing, and release procedures.

 ---

 ## Release Summary

-### Version: **v0.0.6** &nbsp;|&nbsp; Date: 2025-10-29
+### Version: **v0.0.7** &nbsp;|&nbsp; Date: 2025-10-29

 #### Highlights

-- **Query API refactored:** Now supports SQL-like `where_expr` and default path (`from_paths`).
-- **Normalization and extensibility:** Major improvements for filters and actions.
-- **Public API exports:** All `__all__` exports now match implementation; missing exports added.
-- **Documentation:** Docstrings and comments audited and wrapped to line length limits (≤88 chars).
-- **README:** Updated for new API, usage, and developer notes on type system issues.
-- **Testing:** Robust parameterized tests for edge cases and error handling.
-- **Error reporting:** Improved error reporting and test coverage for query and filter logic.
-- **CLI:** Help and usage examples expanded.
-- **Docstring coverage:** All modules and most classes now have docstrings; method/function docstrings in progress.
-- **Line length compliance:** Docstrings and comments wrapped to ≤88 chars/line (≤100 chars for code).

-#### Breaking Changes

-- **Query constructor:** Now prefers `where_expr` for SQL-like semantics.
-- **Filter and action APIs:** Stricter type normalization.
-- **Stat/caching:** All filters and actions require explicit stat/caching for performance.

-#### Developer Notes

-- See new README section on operator overloads and typechecker limitations for DSLs.
-- All docstrings and comments are PEP8-compliant and wrapped to ≤88 chars/line.
+- **README.md refactored:** Fixed issue in `README.md` file.
+Did not double check AI.